 We need to do everything in our power to negate social aggression and avoid all fighting.
 You either go to the hospital, jail, or mortuary.
 It’s just not worth it.
 Take the high road and avoid it at all costs.

-If we are presented with asocial violence, we must do everything in our power to inflict maximum amount of damage back to the attacker.
+If we are presented with do my math homework asocial violence, we must do everything in our power to inflict maximum amount of damage back to the attacker.
 And we must do a better job than them.
 This is violent and unnatural, but this is how we survive.

 Adequate training will give you the tools to use in this type of scenario, so don’t take it for granted.